2013 Northwest Children's Environmental Health Forum

 We are a working group of the Collaborative on Health and the Environment – Washington (CHE-WA).
 Over 100 members represent local, state and regional government agencies, research organizations, nonprofit environmental and children's health advocacy groups and business.
 We include health educators, researchers, health care providers, advocacy group members and laypeople.
 We welcome new members.
 For more information, and to receive meeting invitations, contact Gail Gensler at email@example.com or 206-263-1654.

-Children's Environmental Health Working Group Flyers to Share or Print
+Children's Environmental Health Working Group Fliers to Share or Print

 Mission and Goals